Blue Air Strike Compensation

-One of the most common reasons for flight interruptions is flight strikes, which may be organized by the personnel, an airport itself, or an airline.
-As a passenger, you should be aware of the EU 261 regulation, under which you might be eligible for compensation of up to 600 Euros.
+One of the most common causes of flight disruptions is flight strikes, which can be initiated by airline staff, an airport itself, or an airline.
+As a passenger, you should be aware of the EU 261 regulation, according to which you may be eligible for Blue Air compensation of up to 600 Euros.

 Continue reading to find out how you can get compensation and under what circumstances.